HowProgrammingWorks/SelfAssessment/Skills/Async.md

 ## Asynchronous programming

 - Theory
-  - Event loop
+  - Event loop🖐️ used
-  - try..catch
+  - try..catch🖐️ used
-  - Non-blocking
+  - Non-blocking🖐️ used
-  - Async I/O
+  - Async I/O🖐️ used
-  - Thread pool
+  - Thread pool🖐️ used
-  - Pattern Reactor
+  - Pattern Reactor🖐️ used
-  - CAS operations
+  - CAS operations🖐️ used
-  - epoll
+  - epoll🎓 known
-  - kqueue
+  - kqueue🎓 known
-  - Completion ports
+  - Completion ports🖐️ used
-  - Event ports
+  - Event ports🖐️ used
   - libuv
-  - Race conditions
+  - Race conditions🖐️ used
-  - Dead locks
+  - Dead locks🎓 known
-  - Live locks
+  - Live locks🎓 known
-  - Concurrent programming
+  - Concurrent programming🖐️ used
-  - Parallel programming
+  - Parallel programming🖐️ used
-  - Actor Model
+  - Actor Model🎓 known
-  - Thread
+  - Thread🖐️ used
-  - Process
+  - Process🖐️ used
 - Async contracts
-  - Callbacks
+  - Callbacks🖐️ used
   - Callback-last-error-first
-  - Thenable
+  - Thenable🎓 known
-  - Promise
+  - Promise🎓 known
-  - Async/await
+  - Async/await🖐️ used
-  - Future
+  - Future🎓 known
-  - Deferred
+  - Deferred🎓 known
-  - Sync generator
+  - Sync generator🖐️ used
-  - Async Generator
+  - Async Generator🖐️ used
-  - Async Iterator
+  - Async Iterator🖐️ used
-  - Event
+  - Event🖐️ used
   - Coroutine
   - Goroutine
-  - Signal
+  - Signal🎓 known
-  - Stream
+  - Stream🎓 known
-  - Chain of responsibility
+  - Chain of responsibility🖐️ used
-  - Middleware
+  - Middleware🎓 known
-  - Locks
+  - Locks🎓 known
 - Async adapters and utils
-  - callbackify
+  - callbackify🖐️ used
-  - promisify
+  - promisify🎓 known
-  - asyncify
+  - asyncify🖐️ used
-  - callbacks compose
+  - callbacks compose🎓 known
-  - async compose
+  - async compose👂 heard
 - Async abstractions interfaces
-  - EventEmitter
+  - EventEmitter🖐️ used
   - Observable/Observer
-  - Readable
+  - Readable🖐️ used
-  - Writable
+  - Writable🖐️ used
-  - Transform
+  - Transform🖐️ used
-  - Async Pool
+  - Async Pool🖐️ used
-  - Async Queue
+  - Async Queue🖐️ used
-  - Async Collector
+  - Async Collector🖐️ used
   - Semaphore
   - Mutex
   - Spin Lock
 - JavaScript & Node.js specific
-  - Timers
+  - Timers🖐️ used
-  - setImmediate
+  - setImmediate🖐️ used
-  - nextTick
+  - nextTick🖐️ used
-  - AbortController
+  - AbortController🖐️ used
-  - AbortSignal
+  - AbortSignal🖐️ used
-  - Promise unhandled rejection
+  - Promise unhandled rejection🖐️ used
-  - Promise double resolve
+  - Promise double resolve🖐️ used
-  - child_process
+  - child_process🎓 known
-  - worker_threads
+  - worker_threads🎓 known
-  - Atomics
+  - Atomics🎓 known
-  - High resolution clock
+  - High resolution clock🖐️ used
-  - Callback hell
+  - Callback hell👂 heard
   - Promise hell
   - ref() and unref()
-  - Error handling in async code
+  - Error handling in async code🖐️ used
-  - Better stack traces with return await
+  - Better stack traces with return await🎓 known
-  - JSON: streaming serialization
+  - JSON: streaming serialization🎓 known
-  - promisify
+  - promisify🎓 known
-  - callbackify
+  - callbackify🖐️ used
-  - AsyncLocalStorage
+  - AsyncLocalStorage👂 heard
-  - AsyncResource
+  - AsyncResource👂 heard
 - Techniques
-  - async.js library
+  - async.js library🖐️ used
-  - RxJS library
+  - RxJS library🖐️ used
-  - Async composition
+  - Async composition🖐️ used
-  - Promise.all
+  - Promise.all👂 heard
-  - Promise.allSettled
+  - Promise.allSettled🎓 known
-  - Promise.race
+  - Promise.race👂 heard
-  - Promise.any
+  - Promise.any🎓 known
-  - Web Locks API
+  - Web Locks API👂 heard
   - IPC
-  - Channel API
+  - Channel API🎓 known
   - Revealing Constructor
   - Web Locks API